MoonWalker440/Music-Megathread/README.md

 - [Faircamp](https://simonrepp.com/faircamp/) - It allows you to create a complete, static website that presents your music to your audience by pointing it to a folder hierarchy on your disk which contains your audio files

-- [Sightread](https://sightread.dev)🆕 / [GitHub](https://github.com/sightread/sightread) - A free and open-source webapp for learning to play Piano
+- [Sightread](https://sightread.dev) / [GitHub](https://github.com/sightread/sightread) - A free and open-source webapp for learning to play Piano

+- [Spectral Plugins](https://spectral-plugins.com/) - Audio plugins for musicians, producers and sound designers

-- [MuseScore](https://github.com/musescore/MuseScore)🆕 - MuseScore is an open source and free music notation software
+- [MuseScore](https://github.com/musescore/MuseScore) - MuseScore is an open source and free music notation software

+- [Donna](https://www.musicdonna.com/) - Create unique songs with Donna

 ### ➤ Audio Synthesizer